zzl-zeliang/DeepSeek-V3/README.md

 | | C-Eval (EM) | 78.6 | 79.5 | 86.1 | 61.5 | 76.7 | 76.0 | **86.5** |
 | | C-SimpleQA (Correct) | 48.5 | 54.1 | 48.4 | 50.4 | 51.3 | 59.3 | **64.8** |

+</div>

+> [!NOTE]
-Note: All models are evaluated in a configuration that limits the output length to 8K.
+> All models are evaluated in a configuration that limits the output length to 8K.
 Benchmarks containing fewer than 1000 samples are tested multiple times using varying temperature settings to derive robust final results.
 DeepSeek-V3 stands as the best-performing open-source model, and also exhibits competitive performance against frontier closed-source models.

-</div>

 ####  Open Ended Generation Evaluation